From the back cover

 As necessary as its predecessor, this is as perfect a close as one could hope for.
 Definitely worth reading.

 Zodiac Unmasked, along with Zodiac, is the basis the film Zodiac.
 Released stateside on March 2, 2007, it was directed by David Fincher.
+James Vanderbilt wrote the screenplay.

 Jake Gyllenhall played reporter/author Robert Graysmith.
 Robert Downey Jr. played Paul Avery.
 Mark Ruffalo played Dave Toschi.
 Anthony Edwards played Bill Armstrong.
 Brian Cox played Melvin Belli.
 Clea DuVall played Linda Ferrin.
-Donal Logue as Ken Narlow.
+Donal Logue played Ken Narlow.
 Dermot Mulroney played Captain Lee.
 Chloë Sevigny played Melanie.

 Other films inspired by the Zodiac murders include: The Zodiac (2005); Dirty Harry (1971); Zodiac Killer (2005 – most reviews I've read about this film have said this film was horrible, as in badly-made).